gokulnair2001/HTMLSwiftKit/README.md

 ### B. CSSModifierBuilder

    All the CSS styling blocks are rendered by this block.
-When adding any type of CSS styling make sure the modifiers are wrapped by this builder block.
+When adding any type of CSS styling, make sure the modifiers are wrapped by this builder block.

 ### C. CSSBlockBuilder

-   While injecting a CSS into the HTMLBlock we will use Style block.
-Now style block can have various types of CSS.
-Thus to incorporate these multiple styles we have this block builder.
+   While injecting CSS into the HTMLBlock, we will use a Style block.
+Now a style block can have various types of CSS.
+Thus to incorporate these multiple styles, we have this block builder.

 # License
 Copyright (c) 2024 Gokul Nair